E-Waste Recycling Event

 garage on Garden Avenue.
 Signs around campus will direct you to the recycling drop-off location.

-The university has partnered with Midwest Recycling Center for the e-waste collection event.
+The university has partnered with Adonis Recycling for the e-waste collection event.

 “We're very excited that we can provide this recycling opportunity for Webster University and residents of the surrounding communities,” said Julian Schuster, Webster University's provost and senior vice president.
 This bi-annual event will add to our growing sustainability efforts by addressing a significant waste stream.